 Year: Car bodies must be 1934 or older, American made only.

 Engine: American made 4 cylinder and V8 flatheads up to 1953.

 Fuel: Gas only, (97 octane or less) NO ALCOHOL OR NITRO!

 Running gear: 1953 and older.
 No modern transmissions, disc brakes, alternators, etc.

-Wheels & Tires: No 15 inch wheels.
-16, 17 & 18 inch only.
+Wheels & Tires: 16, 17 & 18 inch wheels only.
 No widening of wheels, stock only.
-No aggressive knobby or paddle tires.
+No slicks over 7 inches wide.

 Paint: Period paint that emulates the early days of racing.
 No late model graphics, No vinyl stickers or emblems, etc. Cars can be shiny, primered or have old paint.
 No sponsorship/advertising allowed on cars or bikes without written consent.

-Additional requirements and restrictions: No headlights, no white wall tires or aggressive tread, no Fenders on hot rods (some very early-teens racers and speedsters may be exempt but must be pre-approved).
+Additional requirements and restrictions: No headlights, no Fenders on hot rods.
 Cars must have visible race numbers.
 Paint, white masking tape or shoe polish.